borntofrappe/game-development/02 Breakout/README.md

 13. allow to choose a paddle

 _Please note:_ the code of the final versions — Final, Assignment and Powerups — is slightly different than that produced with the increments.
-I've specifically commented out `displayFps` and made local a few variables which were unnecessarily global.
+I've specifically commented out `displayFps`, made local a few variables which were unnecessarily global and introduced additional variables to replace hard-coded "magic" numbers.

 ## Resources